 We’ve all heard it – ‘retail is dead’.
 And it’s not surprising either.
-The lives of Londoners are busier than ever, working hard to ensure we can afford London life, spending precious weekend time doing lovely things like brunching, visiting exhibitions and travelling.
-Brick and mortar stores may well be dead or at least dying.
-But there’s a different type of retail store that deserves a place in London’s shopping scene – concept stores.
-A visit to a concept store is an experience.
-Often brands create concept stores as a way of getting their customers involved with their brand, with experiential assets and attractive amenities to pull in shoppers who want more than just an in-and-out shopping trip.
-If you find yourself wanting to go on a physical shopping trip and want to experience a new way of consuming, visit one of the best concept stores in London and discover a new way to shop…
+Londoners’ lives are busier than ever, whilst precious weekend time is spent brunching, visiting exhibitions and travelling.
+Brick and mortar stores may well be declining, but concept stores are thriving.
+A visit to a concept store is an experience; experiential assets and attractive amenities attract shoppers who want more than just an in-and-out shopping trip.
+Visit one of the best concept stores in London and discover a new way to shop…

 London’s Best Concept Stores

 Not your average pharmacy.
 John Bell & Croyden – renowned as ‘the Queen’s pharmacy’ – has been dubbed ‘the pharmacy of the future’.
 Pop in for your pharmaceutical products (of which they have over 12,000) and stay for a facial and expert advice from the on-hand nutritionist.
 John Bell & Croyden, 50-54 Wigmore Street, Marylebone.

 This concept store is all about reflecting the creativity of the part of London it resides in, Shoreditch.
 You can shop ready-to-wear and homeware from a carefully curated selection of brands, enjoy coffee from the café and take part in a range of in-store events which have past included talks from founders of the stocked brands, artistic installations, rum-tasting, and live music nights.
 Aida, 133 Shoreditch High Street.